mmondics/ocpz-compliance-operator/README.md

     ```
     </details>

-1. **Narrow down this list by searching only for failed checks that can be remediated automatically:**
+1. **Narrow down this list by searching only for failed checks that can be automatically remediated by the OpenShift Compliance Operator:**

     `oc get compliancecheckresults -l 'compliance.openshift.io/check-status=FAIL,compliance.openshift.io/automated-remediation'`